 Let’s Make Pozole Rojo with Leftover Turkey

 Clean your dried chiles.
-Remove the stem and seeds and boil them in water at medium heat for at least 10 minutes.
+Remove the stem and seeds and boil them in water over medium heat for at least 10 minutes.
 This will rehydrate the chiles and soften them to make them easy to blend.

 To a large pot or a large Dutch Oven cook your garlic in a little vegetable oil to give your broth some extra flavor.
-Then add about 10 cups of water, the bay leaf and the hominy.
+Then add about 10 cups of water, the bay leaf, and the hominy.
 Be sure to drain the hominy from the juice in the can.

 Once the chiles are done, add them to a blender with at least 2 cups of the water you boiled them in.
 Also add 2 peeled cloves of garlic, ground cumin, and for extra flavor the ancho chile pepper powder and Hot Mexican Chili Powder.
-Blend until sauce consistency be sure to add salt to taste.
+Blend until sauce consistency, be sure to add salt to taste.

-Chop your left over turkey and reserve any liquid from it.
+Chop your leftover turkey and reserve any liquid from it.
 The juices will add extra flavor.